-Whilst every effort is made to ensure that fieldwork provided by the College is safe, it has, by its nature some inherent risks, for example on coasts, exposed uplands or quarries.
+Whilst every effort is made to ensure that fieldwork provided by the University is safe, it has, by its nature some inherent risks.
 Severe weather conditions may be encountered in all seasons, especially near coasts or in upland areas.
-In accordance with the Health & Safety at Work Act 1974, course leaders have a responsibility to ensure that correct precautions are taken and have a duty to inform you of all health & safety issues relating to the work they are supervising.
+In accordance with the Health & Safety at Work Act 1974, module leaders have a responsibility to ensure that correct precautions are taken and have a duty to inform you of all health & safety issues relating to the work they are supervising.
 In law, YOU have a duty of care to yourself and others whilst engaged in any activity related to your studies at Royal Holloway.
-It is imperative that students cooperate fully and behave responsibly whilst on any fieldtrip or when doing fieldwork for personal study requirements (e.g. dissertations).
+It is imperative that students cooperate fully and behave responsibly whilst on any fieldtrip or when doing fieldwork for personal study requirements

+(e.g. dissertations).
 Potential dangers make it imperative that students cooperate by behaving responsibly in order to minimise the risk of accidents.
 Each individual is responsible for their own safety.

-A course leader, or dissertation advisor's, safety instructions will be clear and precise as to the fieldwork involved and should be observed by all members of the group at all times.
+Pre-trip meetings will be held where all relevant health and safety information will be passed on by the trip leader.
+Students will also be required to read and sign an appropriate Risk Assessment prior to all fieldwork.
+Instructions should always be observed by all members of the group.
 Anyone not conforming to the standards required may be disciplined and dismissed from the course.
 Such action could jeopardize continuation on the relevant course(s).
 If a member of your group should act in an unsafe manner, endangering themselves or others, you have a duty to report this to the field leader - you could save the person, or others, from serious injury.
 Relevant inoculations, including anti-tetanus, are advised - anyone who does not have the relevant vaccinations attend fieldtrips at their own risk.
 Safety equipment, such as hard hats and high visibility wear, will be provided by the Department where required.